adamdb5/jpmq/README.md

 Tested on Linux and FreeBSD.

-## Now with Exceptions!
-Because everybody loves try-catch blocks everywhere in their code.

 ## About JPMQ
 JPMQ is a Java library providing an API for native POSIX message queues.

-This library uses the Java Native Interface (JNI) and all native code is written in ANSI C.
+This library uses the Java Native Interface (JNI) and all native code is written in POSIX.1-2001 compliant ANSI C.

 ## Getting Started
 Due to the vast number of OS / architecture combinations, pre-built JARs and shared object libraries are not distributed.
 This section will explain how to compile the libraries using CMake.